Table of Contents

 The Impact on Exploration and Trade

-Conversely, distortions in map projections often led to strategic errors.
-The exaggerated size of the Soviet Union and Canada on Mercator maps may have influenced Cold War perceptions of threat and territory.
-The political consequences of map projections are still debated today.
+However, distortions in map projections sometimes had strategic and political consequences.
+For example, the exaggerated size of the Soviet Union and Canada on Mercator maps during the Cold War may have influenced perceptions of geopolitical threat and territorial importance.
+The political implications of map design remain a subject of debate, underscoring how cartography is intertwined with power and ideology.

 Legacy of Historical Maps in Modern Cartography

-- Robinson projection (1963) — a compromise that reduces distortion of area while keeping shapes recognizable, used by the National Geographic Society for many years.
+- Robinson Projection (1963): Developed as a compromise, it reduces distortion of area and shape, providing aesthetically pleasing world maps.
+It was used by the National Geographic Society for several decades.

-- Winkel Tripel projection (1921) — balances distortion of area, distance, and direction; now used by the National Geographic for world maps.
+- Winkel Tripel Projection (1921): Balances distortion of area, distance, and direction, and is currently favored by the National Geographic for general-purpose world maps.

-The choice of projection is no longer just a technical decision — it is a political and cultural statement.
-The move away from Mercator in educational contexts reflects a growing awareness of the colonial legacy embedded in maps.
+In contemporary cartography, the choice of projection is not merely a technical matter but a political and cultural statement.
+The shift away from Mercator in educational materials reflects a growing awareness of the colonial legacies embedded in maps and a desire to present a more equitable view of the world.

 Criticisms and Controversies

-The Ptolemaic and Mercator projections have not escaped criticism.
-Ptolemy's map, while brilliant for its time, contained errors that persisted for over a millennium.
-The assumption that the world was divided into a single landmass surrounded by ocean was soon falsified by the circumnavigation of Africa by Vasco da Gama (1497).
-The "Ptolemaic error" regarding the size of the Indian Ocean delayed European exploration of Southeast Asia.
+Both Ptolemaic and Mercator projections have faced significant criticism over the centuries.
+Ptolemy’s maps, while groundbreaking, contained inaccuracies that endured for over a millennium.
+His portrayal of the world as a single landmass surrounded by ocean was disproven by later explorations, such as Vasco da Gama’s circumnavigation of Africa in 1497.
+Moreover, the “Ptolemaic error” of depicting the Indian Ocean as landlocked delayed European exploration of Southeast Asia by decades.